RU09342/lab-5-sensing-the-world-around-you-sensor-squad/Visualizing Data/README.md

 ```
 In order to actually plot the data on the computer, it is necessary to use MATLAB.
 The SerialDataPlot.m function was based on MathWorks code ([which can be found here](https://www.mathworks.com/matlabcentral/fileexchange/25519-collect-and-plot-data-from-an-instrument-in-real-time)).
 This function reads the input from the serial port and graphs the data after a minute of reading.

 It may be necessary to configure the serial port based on how the microprocessor is connected.
-To do so, change the `COM3` in the `Matlab serialPort = 'COM3'` line to correctly reflect the COM port that your microprocessor is connected to.
+To do so, change the `COM12` in the `serialPort = 'COM12'` line to correctly reflect the COM port that your microprocessor is connected to.
 This can be found through device manager.